-Due to COVID-19 , we’ll be offering the first 4 sections, for the first time, via Zoom classrooms.
+Due to COVID-19, we’ll continue offering Slow PDC badges via Zoom classrooms until it is clearly safe to meet together in-person.
+We practice participatory education: the collective knowledge of all the students and instructors is greater than any one of us.
 We are working on innovative ways to ensure an opportunity to interact with other participants and engage with the materials beyond a straight lecture format.

 Each section will require some additional study and some homework to be completed outside the classroom and each will offer a Zoom discussion group led by an experienced permaculture guide to provide space for additional small group interaction, address follow up questions, and assist with homework questions.

 What is a digital badge?
 When clicked a digital badge redirects to a digital badge certification site.
 The certification site ensures you earned the badge (as opposed to just posting a copied image online).
 The certification site also describes the skills associated with each badge you’ve earned giving potential clients or employers a thorough understanding of the knowledge and accomplishments represented by the badge.

 - Soil Building and Ecosystems